davidpinhas/freedom55/README.md

 * `key_file`

 For more details on retrieving the required keys, read more in Oracle's [minimum required keys and OCIDs](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs) Docs.
+#TODO: Add support for encryption and decryption of binaries.

 #### Encrypt String
 To encrypt a secret: